renra/ruby-light_stopwatch/Readme.md

 ##Aggregations

-If you want to measure a total time spent in a codepath that is called multipler times you need an aggregation.
+If you want to measure a total time spent in a codepath that is called multiple times you need an aggregation.

 ```ruby
 100.times do